BFRDP Projects

 Project Overview

-The Rend Lake College (RLC) Advancement of Beginning Farmers and Ranchers Program will allow RLC to engage with beginning farmers and ranchers throughout the eight Southern Illinois counties we serve and the surrounding region.
-The goal of the project will be providing twenty participants yearly interested in becoming farmers and ranchers with resources that will help them succeed in becoming operators or owners of farms and ranches.
-A series of five days workshops and field trips will be planned yearly for participants that will focus on basic livestock, forest management, crop farming practices, and financial risk management and planning (including the acquisition and management of agricultural credit).
-Farm safety and hands on experience with farm equipment repairs and basic operation will also be offered as part of the educational days planned.
-Other subjects that will be addressed in the workshops and field days will include: mental health resources, new technology in farming, diversification and marketing strategies and other areas participants may want included.
-We are able to offer these workshops with the cooperation and matched in kind resources of a variety of committed regional professionals.
-We propose that 60 participants will take part in the program with 48 participants completing by the end of the three-year grant cycle.
-The goal is for 16% of the completers to start or take possession of a farm operation and 20% of new farmers will make positive changes to current farm operations.
-Goals / Objectives To enhance food security, community development, and sustainability.
-The major goals include: 1.)
-Provide beginning farmers and ranchers with current knowledge of a wide range of farming topics.
-2.)
-Teach beginning farmers and ranchers some basic and advanced skills necessary to manage and operate successful farms
+The Rend Lake College (RLC) Advancement of Beginning Farmers and Ranchers Program allowed RLC to engage with beginning farmers and ranchers throughout the eight Southern Illinois counties we serve and the surrounding region.
+The goal of the project was to provide twenty participants yearly interested in becoming farmers and ranchers with resources that will help them succeed in becoming operators or owners of farms and ranches.
+A series of five days workshops and field trips were planned and conducted yearly for participants that will focus on basic livestock, forest management, crop farming practices and financial risk management planning (including the acquisition and management of agricultural credit).
+Farm safety and hands-on experience with farm equipment repairs and basic options were offered as part of the educational days planned.
+The workshops and field days covered a range of topics, including mental health resources, new farming technologies, diversification and marketing strategies, as well as other areas requested by participants.
+We were able to offer these workshops with the cooperation and matched in-kind resources of a variety of committed regional professionals.
+We proposed that 60 participants will take part in the program with 48 participants completing by the end of the three-year grant cycle.
+The goal was for 16% of the completers to start or take possession of a farm and 20% of new farmers will make positive changes to farm operations.
+Those goals were reached with 75 total participants completing the program events and field trips.
+Of those 75 participants, 12.5% have already started or acquired a farm while 40% are in the planning phase.
+30% agreed that they have made a positive change to the farm while in the program with 40% saying they foresee positive changes will be made.

 Results